edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_3_PCA.md

 NB: When you cut the data, be careful to keep value of k for good accuracy but also good performance in terms of running time.

+After PCA: this means that the new variables are uncorellated with one another and are linear combinations of one another.
+So the output is strictly linear -> issue when you don't want this on the application side or when the solution seeked is complex (not linear).

+NB: standardising step = computing the mean, variance, std, covariance etc

+### Assignement Info

+- Air pollution indoor: Projection and then interpolation
+- Make sure you have a slice of what is happening at a specific height eg. 1.5m in the dataset
+- So cutting the room at that level for 2 D space instead of 3D at different times

+- Second dataset is RGB and is a picture of what is happening at this slice
+- Submit the error and the time